 Our engagement metrics take the guesswork out of determining which messages are the most effective with your contacts, which campaigns are meeting your goals and closing deals, and what ways are your contacts engaging with your outreach.

-For a complete rundown of drip sequences, broadcasts, newsletters, and all things Nutshell Marketing, visit the Nutshell Marketing section of our Help Center.
+For a complete rundown of drip sequences, broadcasts, newsletters, and all things Nutshell Campaigns, visit the Nutshell Campaigns section of our Help Center.